ISL 2020-21 second phase fixtures: Kolkata derby on February 19, full fixtures, match timings and more | Goal.com

 ISL 2020-21 second phase fixtures: Kolkata derby on February 19, full fixtures, match timings and more

-The seventh edition of the Indian Super League (ISL) will kicked off on November 20 with an exciting match that pitted defending champions ATK Mohun Bagan against Kerala Blasters at the GMC Stadium in Bambolim, Goa.
+The second phase of the Indian Super League (ISL) season seven will kick off on January 12 with NorthEast United taking on Bengaluru FC at the Tilak Maidan in Vasco, Goa.

-The second match of the season saw NorthEast United play Mumbai City FC at the Tilak Stadium in Vasco on November 21.
+The second match of the season will see Odisha FC locking horns against Chennaiyin FC at the GMC Stadium in Bambolim on January 13.
+The second leg Kolkata derby will be played February 19, Friday.

 The entire tournament is being held behind closed doors in Goa, due to the Covid-19 pandemic which means the teams will have to stay in a bio-bubble for the duration of the tournament.